JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/external_builder_api.md

 Sources of a plugin for External Builder should be put in a separate module.
 By convention, such a module has a name '...-jps-plugin', and its sources are placed under the 'jps-plugin' directory in the main plugin directory.
-Use `com.intellij.compileServer.plugin` extension to add the plugin to the classpath of the external build process, the plugin jar should be named `<jps module name>.jar`.
-'Build' \| 'Prepare Plugin Module for deployment' action will automatically pack the 'jps-plugin' part to a separate jar accordingly.
+Use `com.intellij.compileServer.plugin` extension to add the plugin to the classpath of the external build process, the plugin JAR should be named `<jps module name>.jar`.
+'Build' \| 'Prepare Plugin Module for deployment' action will automatically pack the 'jps-plugin' part to a separate JAR accordingly.

 See [IntelliJ Platform Explorer](https://jb.gg/ipe?extensions=com.intellij.compileServer.plugin) for samples.

 ### Debugging a Plugin for External Builder